Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Robotic System

-Although we minimize $\lambda$ with our proposed framework, sliding could still happen due to a substrate's low friction surface and/or jittering of the robot's end-effector.
-Notice that the generated optimal trajectory $\tau^*$ from Sec. \ref{subsec:path_planning} assumes that the origin $\mathbf o$ of our coordinate system shown in Fig.~\ref{fig:schematic}(a) is fixed.
-We can define the origin as $\mathbf o = \mathbf q_0 - L \hat{\mathbf x}$ where $L$ is the total length of the paper.
-Any amount of sliding indicates that $\mathbf q_0$ is moving along the $x$-axis and therefore, the origin $\mathbf o$ also moves an identical amount.
+Although we minimize $\lambda$ with our proposed framework, sliding could still occur due to a substrate's low friction surface and/or jittering of the robot's end-effector.
+Notice that the optimal trajectory $\tau^*$ generated as described in Sec.~\ref{subsec:path_planning} assumes that the origin $\mathbf o$ of our coordinate system, shown in Fig.~\ref{fig:schematic}(a), is fixed.
+We can define the origin as $\mathbf o = \mathbf q_0 - l \hat{\mathbf x}$, where $l$ is the total length of the paper.
+Any amount of sliding indicates that $\mathbf q_0$ is moving along the $x$-axis and, therefore, the origin $\mathbf o$ also moves an identical amount.
 When this occurs, our position within the manifold during traversal deviates from the optimal trajectory.
 Furthermore, without adaptive replanning, the amount of sliding $\Delta x$ will directly result in $\Delta x$ amount of error when creasing.
-To circumvent this, we introduce a vision-feedback approach that mitigates the effects of sliding.
+To circumvent this, we introduce a model-predictive control approach that mitigates the effects of sliding through trajectory corrections via visual feedback.

-We perform vision-feedback at $N$ evenly spaced out intervals of the trajectory $\tau^*$ as shown in Fig.~\ref{fig:pipeline}.
-To do so, we first split up $\tau^*$ into $N$ partial trajectories.
-Aside from the first partial trajectory $\tau^*_0$, we extract the start and goal states of the other $1 \leq i \leq N$ partial trajectories resulting in a sequence of $N$ evenly spaced out states $\mathcal S = \{ (x_1, z_1, \alpha_1), ..., (x_N, z_N, \alpha_N) \}$ when accounting for overlaps.
+We acquire visual feedback at $N$ evenly spaced intervals along the trajectory $\tau^*$, as shown in Fig.~\ref{fig:pipeline}.
+To do so, we first partition $\tau^*$ into $N$ partial trajectories.
+Aside from the first partial trajectory $\tau^*_0$, we extract the start and goal states of the other $1 \leq i \leq N$ partial trajectories resulting in a sequence of $N$ evenly spaced out states $\mathcal S = \{ (x_1, z_1, \alpha_1),\dots, (x_N, z_N, \alpha_N) \}$ when accounting for overlaps.
 After carrying out $\tau^*_0$, we detect the amount of sliding $\Delta x$ and incorporate this error by updating the start state and non-dimensionalizing as